 Warranty

-Beyond the fancy settings and gadgets, EVs are much simpler machines than their gas-using counterparts.
+Beyond the fancy technology and sci-fi lingo, EVs are much simpler machines than their gas-using counterparts.
 There are no internal explosions (“combustion”), no spark plugs, and no gears.
 This means that a lot less can break.
 However, EVs are still expensive pieces of equipment that you invest in, and they do come with warranties.
 While the powertrain and mechanical parts of the warranty are similar to gas fueled cars, what most people care about with EVs is the battery warranty.
 This protects the most expensive part of your EV from serious malfunction, and often guarantees that it will maintain a certain degree of battery health over a certain amount of time.
 Most often, batteries are insured for 8 years or 100,000 miles.

 Note that drivers of plug-in hybrids in certain states that adhere to California’s air quality rules may have longer or more comprehensive warranties on their batteries - 10 years or 150,000 miles in PZEV states.